Call us on

 0370 1500 100

 I studied Law at the University of Birmingham before completing the Legal Practice Course at the College of Law.
-I am also accredited as a litigator with the Association of Personal Injury Lawyers (APIL).
+I am also accredited as a Senior Litigator with the Association of Personal Injury Lawyers (APIL).

 I have a diverse caseload of medical law claims, including cases of negligent misdiagnosis, surgery and delays in referral.
-I also represent families who have been bereaved as a result of substandard medical practice.
+I represent families who have been bereaved as a result of substandard medical practice and I also have a special interest in cosmetic surgery cases, regularly advising on the outcome of surgeries including breast surgery, rhinoplasty and abdominoplasty.

-I take responsibility for cases at the earliest stage, with an immediate emphasis on securing rehabilitation for those clients in need, where interim funding is available.
+I take ownership of cases at the earliest stage, with an immediate emphasis on securing rehabilitation for those clients in need, where interim funding is available.
 I strive to achieve the best possible outcome for my clients and pursue cases against NHS Trusts, GPs and medical professionals in private practice.

 Outside of work, I am an avid football fan and have a keen interest in travel and fitness.